Ancient accounts of Homer: Other references on Homer

 These indications render it probable that the stories connecting Homer with different cities and islands grew up after his poems had become known and famous, especially in the new and flourishing colonies of Aeolis and Ionia.
-The contention for Homer, began at a time when his real history was lost, and he had become a sort of mythical figure, an anonymous hero, or personification of a great school of poetry.
+The contention for Homer may have begun at a time when his real history was lost, and he had become a sort of mythical figure, an anonymous hero, or a personification of a great school of poetry.

 Arctinus of Miletus

 A confirmation of this view from the negative side is furnished by the chief city among the Asiatic colonies of Greece, Miletus.
-No legend claims for Miletus even a visit from Homer or a share in the authorship of any Homeric poem.
+There has so far been no legend that claims about a visit from Homer to Miletus.
 Yet, Arctinus of Miletus was said to have been a disciple of Homer and was certainly one of the earliest and most considerable of the Cyclic poets.
 His Aethiopis was composed as a sequel to the Iliad and the structure and general character of his poems show that he took the Iliad as his model.
 Yet, in his case, there is no indication of disputed authorship which is the case with other Cyclic poems.
-The most obvious account of the matter is that Arctinus was never so far forgotten that his poems became the subject of dispute.
+Possibly, Arctinus was never so far forgotten that his poems became the subject of dispute.